Not sure which software to use? We have added the following categories to the software descriptions.

 Location: Northampton Square ATC PC 04, AT Room 1, AT Room 2.
 Law Library ATR.

-Students and staff at other Universities recommend the tool's use to assist and support with study.
-City’s Disability and Neurodiversity Team is piloting a limited number of licences from September 2022.
+City’s Student Health and Wellbeing team is piloting a limited number of licences from September 2022.

 Description: Speech-to-text / dictation / voice recognition application to transcribe your spoken words into written text or control the computer using your voice.
 The software may be useful for student with RSI, permanent or temporarily reduced mobility, visual impairment, dyslexia and specific learning differences.